Vancouver Dog Training: Dog Obedience Classes and Agility Training in the Vancouver, B.C. Area

 It’s not about dominance or “alpha rolls” or “scruff shakes” or even understanding a dog’s motivation.
 It’s not even about being a pack leader.
 It’s about telling the dog what behaviours you want and what behaviours you don’t want.
 Simple as that!
 Whether you let the dog eat first or sleep on your bed or go out the door first is irrelevant.
 The question is which of those behaviours drive you nuts and which do you want to encourage?
 Hate it when your dog jumps up on visitors?
 Tell it not to do that!
 Want the dog to sleep on your bed?
 Tell it that’s okay, but don’t expect it to know that the bed is okay sometimes and not others, unless you tell it how to know that.
 For instance, the dog is only allowed on your bed when you invite it.
 Lucy only gets to go on the couch when invited, but she can get on her own special armchair without being invited.
 She only jumped up on the couch once without being invited.
 I told her to get off and she has never jumped on the couch since… unless she’s invited.

 One thing that works really well is the e-collar (Ed Frawley thinks it’s the most humane way to train a dog!).
 The e-collar (electronic collar) sends a buzz or pulse to the dog via remote control.
 This sensation is not something dogs are willing to disobey (as opposed to ignoring a voice reprimand or ignoring a yank on the leash – dogs’ necks are the strongest part of their bodies, so you have to do a lot of yanking to get through to a dog, especially a large dog determined to catch a squirrel!).
-With the e-collar, if the “nick,” as they call it, isn’t working, you can dial up the strength immediately and get instant results!
-Lucy is an adult rescue dog (probably two years old), so she needed some serious training.
-And I needed instant results because I did’t want to spend weeks or months trying to get her to the point where we were enjoying our time together.
-Although she’s not a very big dog (25 pounds), walking a dog of any size that is continuously pulling and lunging is unpleasant and not something to look forward to twice a day!
+With the e-collar, if the “nick” (“stim” “or stem”), as they call it, isn’t working, you can dial up the strength immediately and get instant results!
+Lucy is an adult rescue dog (probably two years old when I got her), so she needed some serious training.
+And I needed instant results because I didn’t want to spend weeks or months trying to get her to the point where we were enjoying our time together.
+Although she’s not a very big dog (20 pounds), walking a dog of any size that is continuously pulling and lunging is unpleasant and not something to look forward to twice a day!

 I loved “The Dog Whisperer” shows, but Cesar Millan’s methods require confidence and at least some kind of a bond with your dog.
 I didn’t have either of those when I started training Lucy!
 Eventually, though, I did discover my own variation of Cesar’s “Tsch” word that works on Lucy.
 I don’t know why, but when I say, “Hey!” she knows I mean business!
 So, if Cesar had been by my side, giving me the confidence I needed and my bond with Lucy had been well-established, I know I could have used his methods to train Lucy.
 Still, it would have taken longer than it did with the e-collar!
 While Cesar uses the e-collar in a couple of his shows, his basic method doesn’t use it.
 He would probably have fewer detractors if he did use it, because some of his other methods have not earned him the best name in the dog training world.

 There are actually more dogs than children in the USA and it’s probably the same in Canada.
 In Vancouver, we’re definitely a dog-friendly community!
 As a result, selling dog products and services is big business.
 This proliferation of services only makes it harder to find the right dog training method for you and your dog!
 But there are lots of great Vancouver dog trainers.
 It doesn’t really matter what technique or combination of techniques a dog trainer uses, as long as their philosophy matches your own… and their methods work!
 Just beware of dog trainers using methods that can engender fear and aggression in your dog.
 Corrections must be used judiciously and the correction should start at the lowest level that works.
 Some dogs are “soft” and some dogs are “hard.”
 A too weak correction for a “hard” dog may do nothing, but you can always crank up the level.
 A too strong correction for a “soft” dog can send it into a belly crawl.
-You can’t undo that correction, so don’t risk making your dog terrified of you by using harsh treatment when it’s clearly not required.
-There’s nothing sadder than a dog cringing in fear in the presence of its owner, the one person it should love, trust and respect more than anyone else in the world!
+However, do not be so afraid of over-correcting your dog that you consistently under-correct.
+You will never overcome things like aggression, fear-biting, resource guarding, etc. without letting your dog know that you really mean business.
+[Read this blog post called “Do You Know When to Turn Up the Level on the e-Collar?”.]

 By the way, I use an e-collar, as I mentioned before, but I never cause Lucy to cringe or belly crawl when I use it, nor have I ever seen that at any of the many Vancouver area dog classes I have attended where the e-collar is used exclusively.
 That’s the benefit of getting a professional dog trainer to train YOU in the use of the e-collar.
 You know what they say on TV, “Do not attempt this at home!”
-But, look, I’m 63 years old, I’ve never trained a dog before, I had no idea what I was doing when I started, but I have successfully done it… and with zero trauma to my dog!
-I even did so well that Lucy is Puppy-of-the-Month for April, 2013 at my training class.
+But, look, I’m 66 years old, I’ve never trained a dog before, I had no idea what I was doing when I started, but I have successfully done it… and with zero trauma to my dog!
+I even did so well that Lucy has been Puppy of the Month at my training class.